Dangerous driving explained

 The legal framework recognises different levels of culpability.
 For example, dangerous driving causing grievous bodily harm represents a more serious version of the offence where the reckless driving penalty tends to be more severe.
 The law distinguishes between dangerous driving that causes injury and dangerous driving that could have caused injury but did not.

-One key reason this offence exists is to protect public safety on the roads.
+One reason this offence exists is to protect public safety on the roads.
 The law recognises that certain types of driving behaviour create unacceptable risks to everyone who shares the road, whether as drivers, passengers, or pedestrians.

 Key points